RitamNaskar11/CALCULATOR-using---HTML---CSS-JAVASCRIPT/README.md

 # 🧮 Calculator
-Make with HTML, CSS & JAVASCRIPT
+Welcome to my simple calculator built with HTML, CSS, and JavaScript! 🎉
 # ⚙️ Technology Stack
 HTML/CSS for structure and design 🖥️
 JavaScript for interactivity